The 2019 Guide to Valuing your Business

 The Envestry™ Valuation Scorecard looks at a range of hygienic factors to assess the pre-money valuation of start-ups and early-stage businesses.

-The model is based upon research into more than 200 early-stage companies and uses quantitative measures based upon numerical responses from historical data
+The model is based upon research into more than 200 early-stage companies and uses quantitative measures based upon numerical responses from historical data and binary inputs.

 The key inputs for the Scorecard are

 - Eligibility for tax relief under the S/EIS

 - Solvency test for the forthcoming three months